Power Tends to Corrupt, Acton Said. But Why?

 Then comes the famous line and the not as famous but also important follow-up line: “Power tends to corrupt and absolute power corrupts absolutely.
 Great men are almost always bad men.”

 Acton says next: “There is no worse heresy than that the office sanctifies the holder of it.”
-That seems to be what the establishmentarian bishop believes, but it’s also to make the end justify the means.
+That seems to be what the establishmentarian bishop believes.
+It makes the end justify the means.
 That’s something a Christian shouldn’t do.

 In the second letter, in which Acton offers rules for writing history, he says, “In judging men and things, Ethics go before Dogma, Politics or Nationality.”
 In other words, if you do bad, you don’t get a pass because you’re pope or king or English.